marckfish/distributed-tracing/README.md

     http://localhost:8956/mesures

-3.3 After having done tne above instructions, go a second time to the dashboard zipkin and click on
+3.3 After having done the above instructions, go a second time to the dashboard zipkin and click on

     Find Traces